rks101/isdp/README.md

 4. Anthropic (2021) - Claude (2023) - with Dario Amodei
 5. Purplexity (2022) - Arvind Srinivas, Demis, Andy
 6. DeepSeek (July 2023) - by Liang Wenfeng (China) brought low-cost open-weight models without training data.
 Game Changer for low-cost and smaller models.
-7. Grok (November 2023) - by xAI from Tesla founder Elon Musk (was one cofounder of OpenAI, left in 2018)
+7. Grok (November 2023) - by xAI from Tesla founder Elon Musk (was one co-founder of OpenAI, left in 2018).
+Read about [PayPal Mafia](https://en.wikipedia.org/wiki/PayPal_Mafia)
 8. Meta AI - Mark Zuckerberg (Facebook/Instagram/WhatsApp) fame - started Facebook AI Research or FAIR (2013) with Yann LeCun, gave an open-sourced ML framework, PyTorch, in 2017.
 Demis Hassabis met with Mark Zuckerberg twice about DeepMind.
 Zuckerberg declined to buy DeepMind because of the ethics governance board over which Hassabis/Suleyman did not agree.
 9. NVidia (Genseng Huang) - selling GPUs and circular investments in the above AI companies
 10. Apple - one of the Big Five, did not join the race, works on on-device Apple Intelligence